Anna-Peters/cyber-security/README.md

    Try running the below curl command against the web server, where the -v switch enables verbose mode, which will output the headers (there might be something interesting!). curl http://... -v
  OSINT  Google Hacking / Dorking https://en.wikipedia.org/wiki/Google_hacking

+https://archive.org/web/ to access the old revision of the content to see if old pages are accessible

+You can use GitHub's search feature to look for company names or website names to try and locate repositories belonging to your target.
+Once discovered, you may have access to source code, passwords or other content that you hadn't yet found.
+S3 Buckets are a storage service provided by Amazon AWS, allowing people to save files and even static website content in the cloud accessible over HTTP and HTTPS.
+The owner of the files can set access permissions to either make files public, private and even writable.
+Sometimes these access permissions are incorrectly set and inadvertently allow access to files that shouldn't be available to the public.
+The format of the S3 buckets is http(s)://{name}.s3.amazonaws.com where {name} is decided by the owner, such as tryhackme-assets.s3.amazonaws.com.
+S3 buckets can be discovered in many ways, such as finding the URLs in the website's page source, GitHub repositories, or even automating the process.
+One common automation method is by using the company name followed by common terms such as {name}-assets, {name}-www, {name}-public, {name}-private, etc.
+Workiing with the worlists withh the Automation Tools: user@machine$ ffuf -w /usr/share/wordlists/SecLists/Discovery/Web-Content/common.txt -u http://MACHINE_IP/FUZZ user@machine$ dirb http://MACHINE_IP/ /usr/share/wordlists/SecLists/Discovery/Web-Content/common.txt
+user@machine$ gobuster dir --url http://MACHINE_IP/ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/common.txt